aaln/airchat-web/README.md

 - Ability to upload audio, create threads, and respond to threads.

 ## Acknowledgements

 Special thanks to:
-- The Airchat team for their groundbreaking work in communication technology.
+- The Airchat team for their groundbreaking work in communication.
 - [@elie222](https://www.github.com/elie222) for his contributions to the open-source community and guidance.

 ## Contributing